 Rocky Mountain Power Net Metering Changes

 However, for individuals getting solar, receiving a 90 percent return instead of 100 percent return isn’t really that big of a difference.
-The big change is that Rocky Mountain Power is now looking at how much energy is being put onto and taken off the grid every 15 minutes.
+The big change is that Rocky Mountain Power is now looking at how much energy is being put onto, and taken off of, the grid every 15 minutes.

-For most people who work, they aren’t home during the day, which is when solar panels reach their peak electricity production, at least for solar arrays did.
+For most people who work, they aren’t home during the day, which is when solar panels reach their peak electricity production — at least for solar arrays.
 Being monitored every 15 minutes instead of at the end of each month means that energy production in the evening may cost you more.

 The good news is that you still get 100 percent of the energy that comes from your panels.
 If you plan your high-energy activities like dishes and laundry in the middle of the day during a lunch break, then these net metering changes won’t have that big of an effect on your power bill at the end of the month.